A Flexible Office Fit Out

 3. Non-office-based working

 Modern businesses – almost as a standard – encourage employees to work in ways that suit them best.
-That includes flexible options like taking work outside the office to make sure they not only feel comfortable working from home, but also from a park bench or a local coffee shop.
+That includes flexible options like taking work outside your office fit out to make sure they not only feel comfortable working from home, but also from a park bench or a local coffee shop.
 Basically, wherever they’re the most productive.

 Whether in the office or on the go, it’s important employees have flexible technology to stay connected to both their work and colleagues.
 Hardware is a great starting point – powerful smartphones and laptops will help them work at the expected pace.
 However, it’s often the applications that give you an edge.
 If your cloud-based services and video conference facilities are a breed apart, your people will operate far more efficiently.